Weak energy stocks and Scotland uncertainty peg back UK's FTSE

 Nevertheless, some traders still felt that the “No” campaign opposing Scotland’s bid for independence would finally prevail.

 “It’s on a knife-edge, but I still think the ‘No’ campaign will win.
-There could be a bit of a pullback in the run-up to the vote due to the uncertainty over the issue,” said Charles Hanover Investments partner Dafydd Davies.
-He would also look to buy the FTSE on any dips.
+There could be a bit of a pullback in the run-up to the vote due to the uncertainty over the issue, but I would look to buy the FTSE on the dips,” Charles Hanover Investments partner Dafydd Davies said.

 U.S. bank Citigroup also said it expected a narrow defeat for supporters of Scottish independence at the Sept.
 18 vote.